Amazon Outdoor Deals

 Pivot Assembly Caged Ceramic Ball Bearings

-Lock Type Liner Lock
+Lock Mechanism Nested Stainless Steel Liner Lock

 Minimalist Design Philosophy

-D2 Steel & Hollow Grind
+D2 Tool Steel Performance & Maintenance

-The standard Elementum uses D2 Tool Steel.
-D2 is known for excellent edge retention—it will stay sharp far longer than the 8Cr13MoV found on cheaper knives.
-However, it is a “semi-stainless” steel.
+The baseline Elementum utilizes D2 Tool Steel.
+For decades, D2 has been highly respected for its phenomenal edge retention—it will stay sharp far, far longer than the softer 8Cr13MoV or AUS-8 steels typically found on gas station knives or entry-level Spydercos.

-The Ball Bearing Action
+The Pivot: Ceramic Ball Bearing Action

 Civivi Elementum Micarta Handle